Krend/projection/README.md

-A fun project where I do all the math for 2D->3D perspecive projections.
+A fun project where I do all the math for 2D->3D perspective projections.

 Goal: